SonarSoftwareInc/importer/README.md

 `$results = $importer->updateBalances("/home/simon/balances.csv", 1, 2);`

 ###Importing contacts
-To import contacts, call the function **importContacts** on the Importer class, passing in the path to a properly formatted CSV file with contact data.
-You will need to manipulate your data into the appropriate format before importing, by using the contact template in the templates folder.

 `$results = $importer->importContacts("/home/simon/contacts.csv");`

 ###Importing account services
-To import account services, call the function **importAccountServices** on the Importer class, passing in the path to a properly formatted CSV file with account/service relationship data.
-You will need to manipulate your data into the appropriate format before importing, by using the account service template in the templates folder.

 This function is used to add recurring or expiring services to an account.

 `$results = $importer->importAccountServices("/home/simon/accountServices.csv");`

 ###Importing account packages
-To import account packages, call the function **importAccountPackages** on the Importer class, passing in the path to a properly formatted CSV file with account/package relationship data.
-You will need to manipulate your data into the appropriate format before importing, by using the account package template in the templates folder.

 This function is used to add a package to an account.

 `$results = $importer->importAccountPackages("/home/simon/accountPackages.csv");`

 ###Importing account billing parameters
-To import account billing parameters, call the function **importAccountBillingParameters** on the Importer class, passing in the path to a properly formatted CSV file with account billing parameter data.
-You will need to manipulate your data into the appropriate format before importing, by using the account billing parameter template in the templates folder.

 By default, when importing accounts, they will inherit the default billing parameters set in Sonar.
 If you need to override this for specific accounts, use this function.

 `$results = $importer->importAccountBillingParameters("/home/simon/accountBillingParameters.csv");`

 ###Importing account secondary addresses
-To import account secondary addresses, call the function **importAccountSecondaryAddresses** on the Importer class, passing in the path to a properly formatted CSV file with account secondary address data.
-You will need to manipulate your data into the appropriate format before importing, by using the account secondary addresses template in the templates folder.

 An account secondary address is any non-physical address.
 The only available built in type is a mailing address, but you can also create additional types.

 The second value passed into the import function is a boolean, signifying whether or not you want Sonar to validate the address.
 This can result in the address being modified if the validation process returns a different format.
 It will also attempt to geocode the address if